+Not applicable [ X ]

-45. The ris isk management and control policy should identify or determine at least: a) The different types of financial and non-financial risk (including operational, technological, legal, social, environmental, political and reputational, including those related with corruption) to which the company is exposed, including contingent liabilities and other off-balance-sheet risks among the financial or economic risks. b) A risk management and control model based on different levels, including a committee specialising in risks whenever this is contemplated in the sector regulation and the company deems fit. c) The risk level that the company considers acceptable. d) The measures contemplated to mitigate the impact of the risks identified, should they materialise. e) The internal control and reporting systems to be used to control and manage those risks, including contingent liabilities and other off-balance-sheet risks.
-Complies [ ] Partial compliance [ X ] Explanation [ ] complies with all of this Recommendation except the inclusion in its risk management and control policy of risks related with corruption, n paragraph (a). inciples, nas a specific policy dealing with corruption (Policy against Corruption and Bribery), which sets out and specifically and verifiably develops values and rules of action established in the Code of Conduct and implemented within the Ebro Group to fight against corruption and offerir ng of gifts vides guidelines to be followed in respect of: (i) bribery, illegal commissions, influence peddling and money laundering; (ii) acceptance and and courtesies; (iii) dealings with authorities, regulatory bodies and governments; and (iv) social action and/or sponsorship activities. contains an illustrative indication of the conduct that is prohibited in these areas.
-The P olicy appl ies to all the Professionals of both Ebro Foods and the subsidiaries of the Ebro Group in all the countries in which the Group operates. considers that it complies with the principles behind this Recommendation, since the risks related with corruption and bribery: (i) form corruption and (ii) are analysed by the Risks Committee.
-46. Under the direct supervision of the audit committee or, as the case may be, an ad hoc committee of the board, internal risk management and control role exercised by an internal unit or department of the company express following duties: a) See that the risk management and control systems work properly and, in particular, that all the major risks affecting the company are adequately identified, managed and quantified. b) Participate actively in the preparation of the risk strategy and in the major decisions on their management. c) See that the risk management and control systems adequately mitigate the risks within the policy defined by the board.
-Complies [ X ] Partial compliance [ ] Explanation [ ] 47. the rer nnies should ensure that the members of the nomination and remuneration committee -or the nomination committee and nuneration committee, if they are separate- have adequate experience, skills and expertise for the duties they are to m and that the majority of those members are independent directors
+- 45. The risk management and control policy should identify or determine at least: - a) The different types of financial and non-financial risk (including operational, technological, legal, social, environmental, political and reputational, including those related with corruption) to which the company is exposed, including contingent liabilities and other off-balance-sheet risks among the financial or economic risks. - b) A risk management and control model based on different levels, including a committee specialising in risks whenever this is contemplated in the sector regulation and the company deems fit. - c) The risk level that the company considers acceptable. - d) The measures contemplated to mitigate the impact of the risks identified, should they materialise. - e) The internal control and reporting systems to be used to control and manage those risks, including contingent liabilities and other off-balance-sheet risks.

+The Company complies with all of this Recommendation except the inclusion in its risk management and control policy of risks related with corruption, contemplated in paragraph (a).

+The Company has a specific policy dealing with corruption (Policy against Corruption and Bribery), which sets out and specifically and verifiably develops the principles, values and rules of action established in the Code of Conduct and implemented within the Ebro Group to fight against corruption and fraud.

+This Policy provides guidelines to be followed in respect of: (i) bribery, illegal commissions, influence peddling and money laundering; (ii) acceptance and offering of gifts and courtesies; (iii) dealings with authorities, regulatory bodies and governments; and (iv) social action and/or sponsorship activities.
+The Policy also contains an illustrative indication of the conduct that is prohibited in these areas.

+The Policy applies to all the Professionals of both Ebro Foods and the subsidiaries of the Ebro Group in all the countries in which the Group operates.

+The Company considers that it complies with the principles behind this Recommendation, since the risks related with corruption and bribery: (i) form part of the corporate risk map and (ii) are analysed by the Risks Committee.

+- 46. Under the direct supervision of the audit committee or, as the case may be, an ad hoc committee of the board, there should be an internal risk management and control role exercised by an internal unit or department of the company expressly having the following duties: - a) See that the risk management and control systems work properly and, in particular, that all the major risks affecting the company are adequately identified, managed and quantified. - b) Participate actively in the preparation of the risk strategy and in the major decisions on their management. - c) See that the risk management and control systems adequately mitigate the risks within the policy defined by the board.

+47. Companies should ensure that the members of the nomination and remuneration committee -or the nomination committee and the remuneration committee, if they are separate- have adequate experience, skills and expertise for the duties they are to perform and that the majority of those members are independent directors

+48. Companies with a high level of capitalisation should have a separate nomination committee and remuneration committee.

-Complies [ X ] Partial compliance [ ] Explanation [ ]
+Complies [ ] Explanation [ ] Not applicable [ X ]